 It is the policy of this district to make purchases of goods, services and public works construction by way of a publicly accountable process that respects the shared goals of economy and quality.
 Further, it is the policy of this district to make purchases in such a manner as to assure the best utilization of district funds.
 The board, or its designee, reserves the right to determine what is in the best interest of the district.
 The district will endeavor to purchase goods and services from vendors with a significant Idaho economic presence where required or allowed by federal or state purchasing laws.

 The superintendent is authorized to direct expenditures and purchases within the limits of the detailed annual budget for the school year.
 The superintendent shall establish requisition and purchase order procedures as a means of monitoring the expenditures of funds.
 Personnel are prohibited from obligating the district relative to a purchase without prior authorization.
 Staff who obligate the district without proper prior authorization may be held personally responsible for payment of such obligations.
-Open purchase orders may be used with a maximum total of $200.00 if such procedure will simplify repetitive small purchases.
+Open purchase orders may be used with a maximum total amount of $200.00 if such procedure will simplify repetitive small purchases.

 PURCHASES EXCLUDED FROM THE STATUTORY PROCUREMENT PROCESSES UNDER IDAHO CODE §67-2803